uchicago-cs/chiventure/src/dsl/README.md

 python src/test.py --show --file=room_test.dsl --file=min_test.dsl
 ```
 The `--show` flag will print out the first discrepancy between expected and actual output for each test that fails.
 The `--file=filename.dsl` flag will test just one file located in the `tests/dsl_tests` subdirectory.
 This flag can be used multiple times in order to run multiple files at once.

+Note that as of now, the testing module only runs tests located in the 'tests/dsl_tests' directory.
+Furthermore, expected outputs must be saved in the `wdl_expected` directory.
+For implementing additional tests, use the naming convention
+- dsl: `tests/dsl_tests/filename_test.dsl`
+- wdl: `tests/wdl_expected/filename_test_expected.wdl`